How to manage a systemd timer

 Triggers: ● cache-prune.service

-Stopping a timer prevents future activations, but it does not stop a service instance that the timer already launched.
+Stopping the timer prevents the next scheduled activation, but it does not stop a service instance that the timer already launched.
 Manage the triggered service separately if it is still running.

 $ sudo systemctl daemon-reload